Burlington, North Carolina: History

 Alamance County was created when Orange County was partitioned in 1849.
 Early settlers included several groups of Quakers, many of which remain active in the Snow Camp area, German farmers, and Scots-Irish immigrants.

 The need of the North Carolina Railroad in the 1850s to locate land where they could build, repair and do maintenance on its track was the genesis of Burlington, North Carolina.
 The company selected a piece of land slightly west of present-day Graham.
 On January 29, 1856, the last spikes were driven into the final tie of the North Carolina Railroad project, uniting the cities of Goldsboro and Charlotte by rail.
 The next day, the first locomotive passed along the new route.
 When the iron horse arrived in Alamance County, locals referred to it as "the eighth wonder of the world".

 Not long after this historic opening, the railroad realized a pressing need for repair shops.
 With Alamance County's position along the new line, it became the logical choice for the shops' location.
 After several debates concerning where the shops would be located, Gen. Benjamin Trollinger, a progressive Alamance County manufacturer, made an offer that settled the matter.
 Gen. Trollinger owned land just northwest of Graham, and he convinced several other prominent citizens owning adjacent lots to join him and sell their property to the railroad.
 57 buildings were constructed between 1855 and 1859, including structures for engine and machine shops, carpentry, blacksmithing, houses for workers and railway officials, and company headquarters.
-For a brief period, railroad directors changed the name of official name of "Company Shops" to "Vance" (1863–1864), but the town returned to the "Company Shops" moniker in July 1864, and officially incorporating as Company Shops in 1866.
-Thirty-nine white men and two free African-Americans were employed in or around the shops, with twenty enslaved individuals constrained to assist.
-Sale of town lots soon started, but not surprisingly, the sale of lots was slow until after the Civil War.
-By 1864, Company Shops numbered about 300 persons.
+For a brief period, railroad directors changed the name of official name of "Company Shops" to "Vance" (1863–1864), the village returned to the "Company Shops" moniker in July 1864.
+During the Civil War, Company Shops remained a small village without many public utilities/services like churches or schools.
+It was only until 1863 that company stockholders approved city street layouts and the sale of private property in the village.
+Though, properties used for commercial purposes still had to be leased by the company and couldn't be bought.
+In 1866, the village was officially incorporated as "Company Shops."

 Through a series of leases and mergers, the railroad was leased to Richmond & Danville Railroad (1871), working as part of the Pennsylvania Railroad, and in 1893, the North Carolina Railroad was folded into the Southern Railway system.
 Following the leasing of the railroad to Richmond & Danville, many of the railroad jobs transferred to Richmond and Manchester.
 With the railroad shops no longer operated there, the citizens of Company Shops decided a new name was needed.
 In February 1887, a contest was held to decide a name, and one person submitted the name "Burlington" after seeing it on a passing train.
 An appointed committee for the town selected the name, and the name was officially changed through North Carolina State Legislature.